 How to Find a Good Housecleaning Service

-The first step in farming out your chores is to decide whether to hire a company or an individual.
-Going with a company has one major advantage: You don’t have to act as an employer and fill out paperwork and pay various taxes.
+The first step in getting someone to do your dirty work is to choose whether to hire a company or an individual.
+Going with a company has a major advantage: You don’t have to act as an employer and fill out paperwork and pay various taxes.
 On the other hand, you may be more comfortable dealing with a single worker for such a personal job.
 Also, a company’s standard cleanup job may not be good enough if you need help with laundry, shopping, cooking, or childcare.

 This section covers housecleaning companies, including tips for hiring one and ratings of area services for quality and price.

 Because we receive lots of negative feedback on housecleaning companies, be cautious when choosing one.
-Most complaints relate to sloppy work, but we also often hear about quality of work deteriorating over time.
+Most complaints relate to sloppy work, but we also often hear about the quality of services deteriorating over time.
 To help you find a good outfit, our Ratings Tables include information on area housecleaning services.

-Our surveys ask customers to rate housecleaning services “inferior,” “adequate,” or “superior” on several questions: “doing work properly,” “starting and completing work promptly,” “neatness of work,” and “overall performance.”
-For each company that received at least 10 ratings, our Ratings Tables report the percent of surveyed customers who rated it “superior” (as opposed to “adequate” or “inferior”) on each question.
-Our Ratings Tables also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall performance.”
+Our surveys asked customers to rate housecleaning services “inferior,” “adequate,” or “superior” on several questions: “doing work properly,” “starting and completing work promptly,” “neatness of work,” and “overall quality.”
+Our Ratings Tables report the percent of surveyed customers who rated it “superior” (as opposed to “adequate” or “inferior”) on each question.
+Our Ratings Tables also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
 Our customer survey and other research methods are further described here.

-Ask What They Do and When They Can Do It
+What Can They Do and When Can They Do It?

 Also decide how often you want service.
-Companies generally want to schedule regular periodic service, but some are willing to come only as needed, say for a move in or move out.
+Companies generally want to schedule regular periodic visits, but some are willing to come only as needed, say for a move-in or move-out.
 Some offer only weekly or biweekly service.
-(Some companies charge somewhat more per visit for less-frequent visits.)
+(Some companies charge somewhat more per visit for less-frequent appointments.)

-If you want service on a certain day, check whether companies are available on that day, especially if you want someone to come on Fridays or Saturdays.
+If you want service on a certain day, check whether companies are available then, especially if you want someone to come on Fridays or Saturdays.

-Call several companies for estimates.
-To help guide you, our Ratings Tables report price comparison scores.
-We calculate these scores using price estimates our undercover shoppers collected by calling area companies at different times and providing clear job descriptions.
+Call several businesses for estimates.
+To help, our Ratings Tables report price comparison scores.
+We calculated these scores using price estimates our undercover shoppers collected by calling area companies and providing clear job descriptions.

 For each company, the price comparison scores are intended to suggest the price a customer might expect to pay for regular housecleaning services that would cost $100 at the “average” company.
 A price comparison score of $110 for a company, then, means that its prices were about 10 percent above average; a score of $90 means that its prices were about 10 percent below average.